 Fly at c.
 10.50am from London Heathrow airport to Berlin (British Airways).
 Drive to Leipzig.
 Dinner in the hotel.

 A morning lecture is followed by a guided walk around the city centre, including the Marketplace and Old City Hall, Stock Exchange and the churches of St Nicholas and St Thomas (where J.S.
 Bach was choir master).
 The tour ends at the Bach Museum.
 Free afternoon.
 The Fine Arts Museum has a good collection of European Old Masters in a striking new building.
-Leipzig Opera House, 5.00pm: Das Rheingold: Ulf Schirmer (conductor), Rosamund Gilmore (director), Leipzig Gewandhaus Orchestra, Karin Lovelius /Kathrin Göring (Fricka), Gal James (Freia), Claudia Huckle (Erda), Magdalena Hinterdobler (Woglinde), Wallis Giunta /Sandra Maxheimer (Wellgunde), Sandra Fechner (Flosshilde), Iain Paterson (Wotan), Kay Stiefermann (Donner), Sven Hjörleisson (Froh), Thomas Mohr (Loge), Rúni Brattaberg (Fasolt), James Moellenhoff (Fafner), Jürgen Linn (Alberich), Dan Karlström (Mime).
+Leipzig Opera House, 5.00pm: Das Rheingold: Ulf Schirmer (conductor), Rosamund Gilmore (director), Karin Lovelius (Fricka), Gal James (Freia), Magdalena Hinterdobler (Woglinde), Sandra Maxheimer (Wellgunde), Sandra Fechner (Flosshilde), Tuomas Pursio (Wotan), Anooshah Golesorkhi (Donner), Sven Hjörleisson (Froh), Thomas Mohr (Loge), Sebastian Pilgrim (Fasolt) James Moellenhoff (Fafner), Dan Karlström (Mime).

 Halle.
 All-day excursion to Halle, another historic trading town, and the birthplace of Handel.
 At its centre is the Marktkirche, an outstandingly beautiful example of the very last phase of Gothic, with coevil paintings and furnishings.
 After lunch visit the Handel Museum which documents his life before returning to Leipzig for an independent evening.

 Morning visit to the Grassi Museum for a guided tour of the collection of musical instruments, one of the most important of its kind in the world, and the museum of decorative arts.
-Leipzig Opera House, 4.00pm: Siegfried: Claudia Huckle (Erda), Christiane Libor (Brünnhilde), Danae Kontora (the voice of the forest bird), Christian Franz (Siegfried), Dan Karlström (Mime), Iain Paterson (Der Wanderer), Jürgen Linn (Alberich), Rúni Brattaberg (Fafner).
+Leipzig Opera House, 5.00pm: Siegfried: Ulf Schirmer (conductor), Rosamund Gilmore (director), Elisabet Strid (Brünnhilde), Bianca Tognocchi (the voice of the forest bird), Stefan Vinke (Siegfried), Dan Karlström (Mime), Simon Neal (The Wanderer), Tuomos Pursio (Alberich), Randall Jakobsh (Fafner).

 There is a free morning for further independent exploration of the city.
 Possible visits include the Bach Archive, which has a good public display.
-Leipzig Opera House, 4.00pm: Götterdämmerung: Christiane Libor (Brünnhilde), Gal James (Gutrune), Karin Lovelius (Waltraute), Kathrin Göring (Waltraute), Magdalena Hinterdobler (Woglinde), Sandra Maxheimer (Wellgunde), Sandra Fechner (Flosshilde), Thomas Mohr (Siegfried), Tuomas Pursio (Gunther), Jürgen Linn (Alberich), Rúni Brattaberg (Hagen).
+Leipzig Opera House, 5.00pm: Götterdämmerung: Ulf Schirmer (conductor), Rosamund Gilmore (director), Christiane Libor (Brünnhilde), Gal James (Gutrune), Karin Lovelius (Waltraute), Magdalena Hinterdobler (Woglinde), Sandra Maxheimer (Wellgunde), Sandra Janke (Flosshilde), Thomas Mohr (Siegfried), Tuomas Pursio (Gunther), Sebastian Pilgrim (Hagen).

 Fly from Berlin to London Heathrow airport, arriving c.
 3.30pm.